Call our licensed insurance agents (TTY 711)

 Some people are eligible for both Medicare and Medicaid.
 To qualify for Medicaid, you must apply with your state Medicaid office.
 Not all states have the same requirements to qualify for Medicaid.

 Some states may have 5-star rated Medicare plans available, but the rating doesn’t always mean it’s the right plan for your needs.
-It’s important to do your homework, and a licensed insurance agent can help you compare options and find a plan that meets your needs.
+It’s important to do your homework.

 What does a 5-star rating mean?